LauraGlab/LauraGlab/README.md

   <img src="https://img.shields.io/badge/Figma-F24E1E?style=for-the-badge&logo=figma&logoColor=white" />
 </div>

-### 🌟 What I'm Currently Focusing On
+### ✨ What I'm Currently Focusing On
-  - **🌐 Master’s Thesis:** Investigating the use of blockchain technology for coffee supply chain traceability, enhancing transparency and accountability.
+  - **Master’s Thesis:** Investigating the use of blockchain technology for coffee supply chain traceability, enhancing transparency and accountability.
-  - **🛠️ Backend Development:** Expanding my expertise in Node.js to create robust and scalable applications.
+  - **Backend Development:** Expanding my expertise in Node.js to create robust and scalable applications.
-  - **🎨 UI/UX Design:** Refining my ability to design intuitive and visually engaging user experiences.
+  - **UI/UX Design:** Refining my ability to design intuitive and visually engaging user experiences.
-  - **🤖 Artificial Intelligence:** Exploring how AI can be integrated into web applications to create smarter, more personalized user experiences.
+  - **Artificial Intelligence:** Exploring how AI can be integrated into web applications to create smarter, more personalized user experiences.
-  - **📚 Emerging Technologies:** Staying up-to-date with innovations in blockchain, Web3, and cutting-edge tools shaping the future of tech.
+  - **Emerging Technologies:** Staying up-to-date with innovations in blockchain, Web3, and cutting-edge tools shaping the future of tech.
   - **...And finding a job 😜**

-### 📈 GitHub Stats
+### ✨ GitHub Stats
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=LauraGlab)